yoratoni/Mdisk/README.md

 - `bf_fileMetadata` Metadata of the files (including the keys).
 - `bf_structure` Contains the whole archive structure.

-*More information about the Big File can be found [here](https://gitlab.com/Kapouett/bge-formats-doc/-/blob/master/BigFile.md).*

 ### Formats of files stored in the Big File

 - `*.bin` are a custom format, detailed [here](https://gitlab.com/Kapouett/bge-formats-doc/-/blob/master/Bin.md).